skypjack/entt/docs/md/entity.md

 * Deleting the current entity or removing its components is allowed during iterations but it could invalidate references.
-For all the other entities, destroying them or removing their iterated components isn't allowed and can result in undefined behavior.
+For all the other entities, destroying them or removing their iterated components is not allowed and can result in undefined behavior.

 * When pointer stability is enabled for the type leading the iteration, adding